-Bechuille’s and ruby earrings danced through the tresses of her thick, auburn hair and her fiery beauty matched her disposition.
+Bechuille’s ruby earrings danced through the tresses of her thick, auburn hair.
+Her fiery beauty matched her disposition.
 Tiny gasps from around the table accompanied her every move.
 Each face slowly stopped chewing and stared.
 Bechuille glared at them all then looked down her nose and squinted an eye at Lugh.
-She knew him since was a child prince, and they were as close as any brother and sister could be.
+She knew him since he was a child prince, and they were as close as any brother and sister could be.
 She could hardly take him seriously.
-But then again, it might be fun. … So she challenged him, “You actually plan to do this in the Upper World… of Earth?”
-She went on with a bit of a bite in her voice and just the tiniest laugh at the idea: Lugh could not possibly understand the consequences of such a battle.
+But then again, it might be fun.
+So she challenged him.
+“You actually plan to do this in the Upper World… of Earth?”
+She asked again, with a bit of a bite in her voice and just the tiniest laugh at the idea as if Lugh could not possibly understand the consequences of such a battle.
 “And you plan to do this completely against Council orders?
 And you plan to do it tomorrow?”

-You would think that a man so skilled as Lugh might be proud or stern or even arrogant.
+You would think that one so skilled as Lugh might be proud or stern or even arrogant.
 Instead, he was a quiet one, very shy… and very mellow.
 Luckily he’d found that smiling seemed to work the best with people when he couldn’t possibly explain anything.
 So Lugh was always smiling, very relaxed and accepting the foibles of others.
-He could be often found dream-sailing (pleasure time travel out of the physical body), which gave him great wisdom, it seems, like a philosopher.
+He could be often found dream-sailing (pleasure time travel out of the physical body), which gave him great wisdom, it seems, like a philosopher or a teacher.

 Everyone called him Lugh of the Longarm because he was so skilled with bow and arrow, not to mention carpentry, fishing and poetry.
-All was well for him, except when he was rushed, like now.
-It was times like these Lugh’s words tumbled over themselves and made clumsy mistakes, like he was walking into walls and tripping into streams or nipping his fingers.
+All was well for him except when he was rushed, like now.
+It was times like these Lugh’s words tumbled over themselves and made clumsy mistakes as if he were walking into walls and tripping into streams or nipping his fingers in a prickly bush.
 He tried to explain his plans to Bechuille, “Yes, well, right, but, uh….
 Look, we simply go to the Hill of Tara, conquer the Fomorian in battle while it is nighttime and we possess the power of flight in the Earthly dimension.
 The Fomorian, even with their flaming tongues, cannot reach us.
 They will tire, we will win and that will be that.”

 BeChuille rolled her eyes at the ceiling.
 He had to do better than that.